Submit request or call to make an appointment.

 Along with the misplaced aorta, babies with DORV also have a ventricular septal defect (VSD), a hole in the wall that separates the left and right ventricles.
-Babies born with DORV almost always show signs of the problem within a few days of birth.
-Surgery is needed to correct the problem.
+Babies born with DORV almost always show signs of the issue within a few days of birth.
+Surgery is needed to correct it.

 With each heartbeat, the right ventricle squeezes the mixed blood out to the lungs through the pulmonary artery.
 It also pumps blood into the misplaced aorta.
 The mixing of oxygen-rich and oxygen-poor blood makes the heart with DORV work harder than it should.